 Pre-internship Field Experiences

 Candidates will locate pre-intern field experience sites and present a Letter of Introduction from the RAPIL for signature by the principal.
+Schools agree to provide experiences described in:

 Expectations and Requirements from Districts for Intern Success